 Current ODT research

-ODT Research Registry
+The History of ODT Research

 Historically, UK Transplant (UKT) - now NHS Blood and Transplant (NHSBT) - supported a body of research focused primarily on the considerable expertise in clinical audit and development of models of selection, allocation and outcomes.
 This work, delivered primarily by what is now the Department of Statistics and Clinical Audit (which sits within the Clinical Directorate), was carried out in conjunction with the clinicians working through the Advisory Groups.